 If you have fibromyalgia or IBS, you may be more likely to have the other one, too.

-Both are functional disorders.
-There isn’t anything wrong with the structure of the organs, but with how they work.
+The root causes of fibromyalgia and IBS are not clear; both are functional disorders, which means there's nothing visibly wrong with the structure of the organs, but with how they work.

 “There’s some connection because they come in clusters, but we don’t know what it is right now,” says Albena Halpert, MD, an assistant professor of gastroenterology at Boston University's medical school.

 Researchers see a possible pain link between IBS and fibromyalgia.
 In short, people with those conditions respond to pain differently than people without the two conditions.

 IBS patients are hypersensitive to intestinal pain; people with fibromyalgia are hypersensitive to skin and muscle pain.
 There is a lowered threshold to pain sensation, in general, Halpert says.